 Notice that employees are wearing hard hats but no ladders are present.
 Spoil piles are too close to the hole.
+Almost looks like they over did the shores for the photograph but no ladder for miles.

-Notice the ladders are properly tied down.
-Three rungs out and tied.
+Notice the ladder is partially properly tied down.
+Three rungs out and tied but not staked.

-Competent Person
+Competent Person - Defined